 For those who wonder what we can learn from people we know nothing about and how we can honor them, we must focus on why they are honored by the church.
 Whatever their names or the facts of their lives, the truth is that it was the parents of Mary who nurtured Mary, taught her, brought her up to be a worthy Mother of God.
 It was their teaching that led her to respond to God’s request with faith, “Let it be done to me as you will.”
 It was their example of parenting that Mary must have followed as she brought up her own son, Jesus.
 It was their faith that laid the foundation of courage and strength that allowed her to stand by the cross as her son was crucified and still believe.
 Such parents can be examples and models for all parents.

-Devotion to Saint Ann grew in Europe through a popular French tradition.
+Devotion to St. Anne grew in Europe through a popular French tradition.
 The French believed that Mary Magdalene, Lazarus, Martha, and other friends of Jesus crossed the Mediterranean Sea and landed at the southern French city of Marseilles where they spread the news about Jesus’ death and resurrection.
-According to this tradition Mary Magdalene’s group brought with them the remains of Saint Ann.
+According to this tradition Mary Magdalene’s group brought with them the remains of St. Anne.

-According to the legend, the bishop, St Auspice, buried the body of St Ann in a cave under the church of St Mary in Apt.
+According to the legend, the bishop, St. Auspice, buried the body of St. Anne in a cave under the church of St. Mary in Apt.
 When barbarians invaded that area, the cave was filled with debris, almost to be forgotten until it was dug out by miners 600 years later during the reign of Charlemagne.
-The Sailors and miners of the region around Marseilles were very devoted to Saint Ann and their devotion spread to other parts of Europe and eventually to the New World.
-The ancient shrines of St. Ann in Jerusalem and in Apt, France still exist.
-Saint Ann is the patroness of Britanny in France, a land of sailors.
+The Sailors and miners of the region around Marseilles were very devoted to St. Anne and their devotion spread to other parts of Europe and eventually to the New World.
+The ancient shrines of St. Anne in Jerusalem and in Apt, France still exist.
+Saint Anne is the patroness of Britanny in France, a land of sailors.
 The great shrine of Sainte Anne d’Auray, founded in the 17th century, is one of the largest pilgrimage centers in Europe and is especially popular with the Bretons of France.
 Settlers from that region brought their devotion to Canada where they established the shrine of Sainte Anne de Beaupre near Quebec City in 1658.

 Fr.
 Thomas Rosica, CSB